 “We are eager for students from all over the university to gather here to work, learn and share,” said Dr. Tom Miller, executive director of the Entrepreneurship Initiative.
 “We want to support these students in becoming North Carolina’s future job creators.”

 The Garage includes prototyping studios as well as lounges with sofas, a large multi-purpose area, and conference room.
 Smaller meeting rooms that can accommodate three to seven people are plentiful, and many have an interactive whiteboards.
 There are also lockers for storage.

 The woodworking shop offers hand tools, cordless power tools, a band saw, a scroll saw, a miter saw, a drill press, and a grinder.

-Stephen Smith, the Phase 1 Garage manager, will be available to answer questions, provide mentoring, and run the daily activities.
+Stephen Smith, Garage Manager, will be available to answer questions, provide mentoring, and run the daily activities.

 Students seeking access need to be aware of the following:

 - The person must be a registered student at NC State.

 - The student, either individually or in a team, must submit a proposal.
 Proposals need to be in the spirit of entrepreneurship and new ideas.
 Ideas, themselves, are unrestricted and left up to the students for interpretation.
 Proposals will be evaluated based on the team members, the originality of the idea, the impact, and the likelihood of success.

 - Preference is given to students who have a background of entrepreneurial interest.
 That background could include taking entrepreneurial courses or demonstrating a history of entrepreneurship.